Oil prices slip despite stronger economic outlook

-LONDON (Reuters) -Oil prices eased on Wednesday despite prospects for stronger global economic growth as talks to revive a nuclear deal with Iran opens the possibility of an easing of sanctions on its oil exports.
+LONDON (Reuters) -Oil prices eased on Wednesday after earlier gains despite prospects for stronger global economic growth as talks to revive a nuclear deal with Iran opened the possibility of an easing of sanctions on its oil exports.

-Prices were trading in positive territory earlier in the session, buoyed by improving economic data.
+Prices were higher earlier in the session, buoyed by improving economic data.

 “Optimism on the global economic outlook boosted sentiment in the crude oil market,” analysts from ANZ bank said.